 1/2headSavoy cabbagecored and cut into chunks or a small bunch of kale, rough chopped

 2-3smallwhite potatoespeeled and cubed

 132 ozchicken stockvegetable stock or water

 Chop and core 1/2 head of Savoy cabbage.

-Cube 4-5 potatoes and combine with cabbage in a medium sized stock pot.
+Cube 2-3 small potatoes and combine with cabbage in a medium sized stock pot.

 Add one carton chicken stock, caraway seeds, season with kosher salt, stir to combine.
 Bring stock to a boil, then reduce to a simmer, cover with a lid propped open with a wooden spoon and cook for about 15 minutes, or until the potatoes are fork tender.

 Add one tablespoon of oil to a small skillet, and heat over medium high heat and add finely chopped onion.
-Cook, stirring occasionally, until the onions become soft but to dot color, about 5 minutes.
+Cook, stirring occasionally, until the onions become soft but do not color, about 5 minutes.

 Add one tablespoon of flower, cook, stirring, for about 5 minutes, or until the flour starts to color, remove from heat.
 Grate 1 clove of garlic into roux, and stir to combine.
 Add a teaspoon of paprika and stir again to combine.
 Add 2 ladles full of cooking liquid and stir to combine, then add the roux to the potato cabbage mixture and stir to combine.

 Cook for another 5-7 minutes until the liquid has slightly thickened.